 - Flexibility and agility

-Real-time Monitoring and Control
+EV Charging Network Monitoring and Control

 Smooth operations require constant insights into infrastructure issues.
-Chargers need to be constantly monitored with full visibility into the charging processes to troubleshoot any issues, perform timely maintenance and upgrades, understand usage patterns, more accurately allocate chargers, etc. These real-time insights let you monitor transactions and chargers, view detailed technical logs, and apply remote commands.
+Chargers need to be constantly monitored with full visibility into the charging processes to troubleshoot any issues, perform timely maintenance and upgrades, understand usage patterns, more accurately allocate chargers, etc. Real-time insights let you monitor transactions and chargers, view detailed technical logs, and apply remote commands.
 Furthermore, maintenance automation lets you identify charger issues as they occur and deploy self-healing actions for remote problem resolution and reduced costs.

 Ideally, all this information will be delivered via clear, easy to read and use dashboards that provide the big picture, while allowing for deep drill down into individual data points to allow you to more easily understand and address specific issues in real time, decreasing TCO.